The Essential Role of SOC Analysts in Modern Cybersecurity

 - Mean Time to Acknowledge (MTTA): Time from detection to analyst acknowledgment

-- Mean Time to Investigate (MTTI): Time to analyze and understand an alert
+- Mean Time to Investigate (MTTI): Time to analyze and understand alerts

 - Mean Time to Respond (MTTR): Time from detection to containment